-TOM A-1 taxi please. (beat) Hello, can I get a taxi at the Anders Clinic on Seventh? (beat, with irritation) Well, now! (beat, he looks at his watch) No, I'll try someone else.
+A-1 taxi please. (pause) Hello, can I get a taxi at the Anders Clinic on Seventh? (pause) (with irritation) Well, now! (he looks at his watch) (angrily, and with defeat) No, I'll try someone else.
 He ends the call and as he abruptly takes a few paces in frustration, Simon is caught off balance.
-He stumbles, and falls, Tom is pulled to fall on top of him.
+He stumbles, and falls; Tom is pulled to fall on top of him.
 Somehow the cord gets dislodged from one of them, Simon screams, there's blood, more screams, a tangled struggle as Simon or Tom tries to reconnect or as Tom tries to undo the cuff and totally separate himself from Simon, we can't tell.

-Blackout.
-INT.
-CLINIC ROOM -- DAY Tom and Simon are back in their beds, both unconscious.
+Tom and Simon are back in their beds, both unconscious.
 Dr. Anders is checking the repaired connection, all the monitors, their vitals.
 Tom stirs.
 Moans.
 His eyes open.
 He sees Dr. Anders.

-TOM (weakly, as if he might not be completely lucid) You said you didn't take anything from me.
-DR. ANDERS (calmly) I didn't.
+(weakly, as if he might not be completely lucid) You said you didn't take anything from me.

+(calmly) I didn't.

 He closes his eyes, but speaks with some strength.

-TOM Like hell.
+Like hell.
 You took my freedom, my choice.
 My life.
-DR. ANDERS